-IntroductionThe Applied Behavioral Science Program offers Master of Arts Degree tracks in two fields: Criminal Justice and Social Problems, and International and Comparative Politics.
+IntroductionThe Applied Behavioral Science Program currently offers Master of Arts degree in Criminal Justice and Social Problems.

 The Criminal Justice and Social Problems track emphasizes methodology and theoretical courses and topics-focused workshops aimed at improving the research and intellectual foundations for employment and professional advancement in the criminal justice fields.
 Students in the program typically work for, or plan to work for, the courts, probation offices, police agencies, prison administrations, or private and public programs for juvenile offenders.

 The training received in basic social science skills and knowledge is also a useful foundation for those who wish to proceed to doctoral-level study in a number of fields.
 An optional practicum provides field experience for those without prior experience in a criminal justice field.
 The program culminates in an applied research effort that, at the students option, takes the form of either a journal article project or a traditional thesis.
 Courses are offered primarily in the evenings and workshops primarily on the weekends to accommodate employed students.